 Who is Canik?

 Canik’s history originates in the aerospace defense industry before ever entering the firearms market.
-Its first firearm, the Canik TP9, was born out of a necessity for a reliable handgun for Turkish Law Enforcement, and in 2012 Canik partnered with Century Arms, who introduced their pistols to the U.S. market.
+Its first firearm, the Canik TP9, was born out of a necessity for a reliable handgun for Turkish Law Enforcement, and in 2012 Canik partnered with Century Arms, who introduced their pistols to the American market.

 From that point on, Canik rose to the top of the competition with other major polymer pistol manufacturers.